Skip to content

 ToLiss aircrafts simulate Airbus which have the concept of flight phase.

-We devised an Observable to trigger a situation phase on flight phase change.
+We devised an Observable to trigger a situation save on flight phase change.
 This allows to restart a flight right at the flight phase change.